blessnetwork/blessnet/TUTORIAL.md

 ## Install Node/NPM and set as default
 To ensure you have Node.js version 18.18 installed and set as the default version using NVM, follow these steps:

+*If you already have Node.js version 18.18 or higher installed, you can skip to [Install BLESS Net](#install-bless-net).*

 1. **Install Node.js 18.18**:
     Use NVM to install Node.js version 18.18 by running: